Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ## Containerized software environments (eg. Docker, Singularity)
 ----

-### How do VM images differ from conda environments
+### How VM images differ from conda environments

 While package managers like Conda distribute software and all of it's dependencies you are responsible for ensuring that the software you download will run on the OS system your compute resources use.
-Containerized software environments allow software to be distributed along with an entire linux environment, because of this you will never run into issues with application and system software incompatibilities.
+Containerized software environments allow software to be distributed along with an entire Linux environment, because of this you will never run into issues with application and system software incompatibilities.
 Another advantage of containers is that they are constructed to execute a specific analysis and thus are distributed with any configuration files needed to leverage all software inside the container.
-To replicate the anlysis you only need to provide a path to input and output files.
+To replicate the analysis, you only need to provide a path to input and output files.

 However, one disadvantage of containers is that they can raise security issues when working with high performance computing clusters such as discovery.
 Docker cannot currently be used on discovery, and singularity images that can be currently used are somewhat limited.